First of a 3-Part Series by Moe White –

 In the meanwhile, month-in, month-out, thousands of hard-working area families struggle to pay for life’s necessities, and year-in, year-out, the window for making Asheville and Buncombe County affordable to its own residents gets shuttered a little more.

-Part II: The tourism industry: wages, housing, quality of life (published November 2019)
+Part II: Affordable Housing – the Tourism Industry; wages, housing, quality of life (published November 2019)

-Part III: The economic consequences: withholding wealth, opportunity, and the American Dream (coming December 2019)
+Part III: Affordable Housing – the Economic Consequences; withholding wealth, opportunity, and the American Dream (published December 2019)